WeiShaoD/neuroimage-menu/neuroimage-book/docs/source/GitHub/GitHub_menu.rst

 A repository is usually used to organize a single project.
 Repositories can contain folders and files, images, videos, spreadsheets, and data sets – anything your project needs

-Go the left right corner where you can see Repositories click new
+Go to the left-right corner where you can see Repositories click new

 Name your repository ``Hello-World``